|Item No.||Vørunavn||Eind||Mynd||Prísur v/MVG|

 Posta Stamps is an important department of Posta Faroe Islands.
 Responsible for stamp design, distribution, sales and customer service.
 There is a total of 14 staff in Posta Stamps.
 Typically, the Faroe Islands stamp is designed by local designers and then printed abroad.
 Several printing companies have printed Faroese stamps e.g. LM Group in Canada, OeSD in Austria, Cartor in France, Enschedé in the Netherlands, Southern Colour Print in New Zealand. etc. In 2012, Faroese stamps have for the first time been printed in China.
 The stamp sheet "Regin the Blacksmith" was printed by Beijing Stamp Printing Company and issued on 24th September 2012.

 The first stamps of the Faroe Islands were issued on 30th January 1975.
 The scenery of the Faroe Islands was the theme of this first issue.
 Posta Stamps has designed and issued a number of beautiful stamps, that have become a welcomed addition to the Faroese export.
-Today stamps are the second largest export income of the Faroe Islands.
-Posta Stamps has nearly 20,000 subscribers around the entire world.
+Stamps were once the second largest export income of the Faroe Islands.
+Today Posta Stamps has thousands of subscribers around the entire world.
 About 40% come from Denmark, followed by Germany, Sweden, Norway, France and other countries and regions.
 Posta Stamps currently issues stamps in February, April, September and November.
 Posta Stamps publishes the quarterly philatelic journal “Posta Stamps”, and news letters from time to time, detailing new stamp issues and other postal news from the islands.

 The website of Posta Stamps, www.stamps.fo, is published in seven languages, Faroese, English, Danish, French, German, Spanish and since 2012, also Chinese.
 Philatelists around the world can access and enjoy the beautiful stamps of the Faroe Islands online.